Your SAT score is a pivotal component of your college applications. Most colleges use these scores to help decide whether to admit students or not.

 What is the SAT and why is it important?

 Created by The College Board, the SAT is an entrance exam used by most colleges and universities to make admissions decisions.
 The idea (in theory, at least) is to provide colleges with one common criterion that can be used to compare all applicants.
 However, it is just one factor in the admissions decision.
-Schools also consider your high school GPA, academic transcript, letters of recommendation, interviews and personal essays.
+Schools also consider your high school GPA, academic transcript, letters of recommendation, interviews, and personal essays.
 The weight placed on SAT scores varies from school to school.
-For more specific information on the importance of SAT scores at the schools you're interested in, contact the admissions offices directly.

 The SAT is offered nationally every year in October, November, December, January, March, May and June.